 The Alternate hreflang for Drupal automatically adds hreflang tags to your pages.

 As a Drupal SEO company, Volacci stays on top of trends in SEO.
 We incorporate those trends to create successful results on Drupal websites.
-Our Drupal SEO Kickstart program follows SEO best practices that can get your website set up for SEO success.
+Our Drupal SEO Quick Start program follows SEO best practices that can get your website set up for SEO success.